| Location: | London |

 At Queen Mary University of London, we believe that a diversity of ideas helps us achieve the previously unthinkable.

 Throughout our history, we’ve fostered social justice and improved lives through academic excellence.
-And we continue to live and breathe this spirit today, not because it’s simply ‘the right thing to do’ but for what it helps us achieve and the intellectual brilliance it delivers.
+And we continue to live & breathe this spirit today, not because it’s simply ‘the right thing to do’ but for what it helps us achieve and the intellectual brilliance it delivers.

 Benefits

-We offer competitive salaries, access to a generous pension scheme, 30 days’ leave per annum (pro-rata for part-time/fixed-term), a season ticket loan scheme and access to a comprehensive range of personal and professional development opportunities.
+We offer competitive salaries, access to a generous pension scheme, 30 days’ leave per annum (pro-rata for part-time/fixed-term), season ticket loan scheme & access to a comprehensive range of personal and professional development opportunities.
 In addition, we offer a range of work life balance and family friendly, inclusive employment policies, flexible working arrangements, and campus facilities.

 Queen Mary’s commitment to our diverse and inclusive community is embedded in our appointments processes.
 Reasonable adjustments will be made at each stage of the recruitment process for any candidate with a disability.
 We are open to considering applications from candidates wishing to work flexibly.